5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - **Optional**: [**OCToolbox**](https://github.com/webfalter/OCToolBox) – includes calculators for Freamebuffer and Connector flags (can also reverse checksums into the included flags)

 ## 2. Test your current configuration
 Before we do any editing we will run a basic test.
 You can skip this if you already know that your external display isn't working.
-Observe what happens after attaching our external display to your Laptop:
+Observe what happens after attaching the external display to your Laptop:

 Ext.
 Display turns On? | Ext.
 Display detected <br> in Hackintool?|  Action(s) :---------------------:|:---------------------------------------:|------------------